George Coppin: Political career

 In April 1858 Coppin began to take an interest in public affairs — he became a councillor in the Richmond municipality, and in October 1858 was elected for the South Western Province in the Victorian Legislative Council for a term of five years.

+In 1859 he was forced by public pressure to defend the propriety of a legislator appearing on stage, arguing at the Theatre Royal, Ballarat, that the profession of actor was as respectable as any other.

 In 1859 he brought in a transfer of property bill which was passed in the Council and rejected in the Assembly.
 Three years later it became law, James Service taking charge of it in the assembly, and Coppin in the council.
 This measure (often referred to as the "Torrens Act" for R. R. Torrens, who promoted it) has proved to be a very valuable one.
 Coppin resigned from the Council in February 1863.

 Coppin was elected to the Victorian Legislative Assembly for East Melbourne in May 1874 and did useful work; for example, he established post office savings banks.
 Coppin was opposed to the payment of members of Parliament, and when the act passed to pay them, he gave his salary to charities.
 Coppin retired from theatrical management on 28 June 1882, but remained a member of the Legislative Assembly until losing his seat in March 1889.
 Soon after, in August 1889, he was elected as member for Melbourne Province in the Victorian Legislative Council, holding this seat until August 1895.